 Inspired from the ways of living and eating of people from the countries bordering the Mediterranean Sea, the Mediterranean Principles have been effective for hundreds of years.

-Today, the official 2015-2020 Dietary Guidelines for Americans recommends it as the diet of choice.
-The diet is an excellent option for healthy people who are looking to reduce the risk of and prevent cardiovascular problems.
-Read all about this Lifestyle and its many benefits here.
+Today, the official 2020 - 2025 Dietary Guidelines for Americans recommends it as the diet of choice.
+The diet is an excellent option for healthy people who are looking to reduce the risk of cardiovascular disease.

 Principles of The Mediterranean Lifestyle